Nicola & Aurélia

 You can browse all the Europe Active GR20 self-guided trips.

 Authentic (or standard) versions of the GR20 include nights in mountain huts or refuges.
 These huts are owned and run by the Natural Regional Park of Corsica (PNRC).
 There are only accessible via trails located in high or low mountain regions.
 This type of accommodation is not accessible by vehicle.
-Huts offer basic accommodation and food (between June and September).
+Huts offer very basic accommodation and food (between June and September).
 They usually have one large dormitory with long wooden bunks, equipped with thick mattresses, where 25-50 people can sleep.
-Huts don’t have access to electricity or hot water.
+Huts sometimes don’t have access to electricity or hot water.
 Sleeping in a tent is also possible but only near the huts.
+Sanitary facilities can be limited.

 Comfort versions of the GR20 include nights in gîtes, which are privately owned accommodation.
 Gîtes usually have a few dormitories where 4-6 people can sleep and share a bathroom.
 They also offer good traditional Corsican meals.
 Picnics can also be prepared for your walk the next day.
 Gîte owners really try to offer good, comfortable and clean accommodation, with access to hot water.
 They also enable walkers to sit in a common area or living room, which is not always the case with huts.